JohnHios/final_project/deloitte_investment_project/outputs/deloitte_investiment_project_pda.md

 The UK productivity has consistently lagged behind a number of other advanced economies.
 This is demonstrated in Figure 5 where the productivity time series of the G-7 countries is shown.
 The key takeaways are:

 + For the past 20 years the UK productivity is sitting in the mid-range of the G-7 countries as it lags behind France, Germany and the USA but performs better compared to Canada, Italy and Japan.
-+ The UK productivity growth has slowed down significantly since the financial crisis of 2008 (the great recession took place between Dec 2007 - June 2009).
++ The UK productivity growth has slowed down significantly since the financial crisis of 2008^[https://www.historyextra.com/period/modern/financial-crisis-crash-explained-facts-causes/].
 This has opened a up a large gap between anticipated and actual GDP per hour worked.

 <div class="figure" style="text-align: center">